MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/create-secure-guest-sharing-environment.md

 9. On the **Select a program** blade, choose **Guest access review program**
 10. Click **Start**.

 A separate access review is created for each group that you specify.
-Group owners of each groups will be emailed quarterly to approve or deny guest access to their groups.
+Group owners of each group will be emailed quarterly to approve or deny guest access to their groups.

 It's important to note that guests can be given access to teams or groups, or to individual files and folders.
 When given access to files and folders, guests may not be added to any particular group.
 If you want to do access reviews on guest users who don't belong to a team or group, you can create a dynamic group in Azure AD to contain all guests and then create an access review for that group.
 Site owners can also manage [guest expiration for the site](https://support.microsoft.com/office/25bee24f-42ad-4ee8-8402-4186eed74dea)